AmieDD/Bowser_Castle/README.md

 ## Troubleshooting :confused:
 1. I've downloaded .NET Core 3.0, but when I open my project I get a Error "Error	NETSDK1045	The current .NET SDK does not support targeting .NET Core 3.0.
 Either target .NET Core 2.2 or lower, or use a version of the .NET SDK that supports .NET Core 3.0."
 ![.NET 3 Troubleshooting](https://github.com/AmieDD/dotnet_Bowser_Castle/blob/master/Images/dotnet3_missing.PNG)
- *Solution* If you've already installed .NET 3.0 SDK try to restart Visual Studio 2019 and your computer
+ *Solution* If you've already installed .NET 3.0 SDK try to restart Visual Studio 2019 and your computer.
+ My version of the Visual Studio Installer also needed an massive update.

 ### Change Log
 Name  | Version | Date | Change Description